12 Best Burr Coffee Grinders of 2022

 The main benefits of the KitchenAid Burr Grinder are the extensive range of grind settings, ease of cleaning, and aesthetic appeal.
 KitchenAid Burr Grinder can be somewhat complicated to use at first due to the different placement of the dials for adjustment.
 Grind settings are adjusted by twisting the beans hopper.
 The indicator under the bean hopper only shows the general brewing method, but the exact grind size is displayed on the front panel.
 To set the grind amount, the number of cups or shots can be selected using the dial on the side of the machine.
 This will automatically set the suggested grind time, and you can press the start button to grind your coffee.
 To program a different time for the number of cups or shots, you can adjust the dial beneath the control panel.

 KitchenAid, an American brand with a long history of making small kitchen appliances, produced KitchenAid Burr Grinder.
-You can buy it on Amazon.
-The retail price is around $200.

 Oxo Brew is an automatic conical burr grinder and is a popular choice for an entry-level grinder.
-Oxo Brew grinder features 40mm stainless steel conical burrs, powered by a 400 RPM.
+Oxo Brew grinder features 40mm stainless steel conical burrs, powered by a 400 RPM motor.
 This produces a very consistent grind but with a slower grind speed than some competitors.
 The Oxo Brew grinder has 15 marked settings, each with intermediary steps, adding up to a total of 38 grind settings.
 It’s very flexible for manual brewing making it the best home coffee grinder for French press and Aeropress but has not been calibrated with espresso machines.
 It features a UV-tinted bean hopper to protect coffee beans from being damaged by sunlight.

 The key benefits of Oxo Brew are its ease of use, consistent grind, and value for money.
 Oxo Brew Conical Burr Grinder is very easy to use and offers one-touch grinding.
 The timer dial can be set between 0 and 30 seconds and retains your setting for the next time you grind.
 To start the grind cycle, simply press the large button in the middle of the timer.
 Grind settings are adjusted by twisting the beans hopper.

 American brand Oxo produces this grinder.
 Oxo is known for producing functional and attractive appliances and kitchenware, emphasizing Universal Design (4).
-You can buy the Oxo Brew Conical Burr Grinder on Amazon.
-The retail price is about $105.

 For more details, read our Oxo Brew conical coffee grinder review.